 - You are under age 18 OR a full-time student under age 25, OR over age 65.

-- You had no New York income tax liability for 2009 AND
+- You had no New York income tax liability in the prior year AND

-- You do not expect to have a New York tax liability in 2010.
+- You do not expect to have a New York tax liability in the current year.

 Contact information for questions about Federal or State taxes: